 Introduction

-The most common capillary malformations of the skin are port wine stains (PWS) They occur in about 0.3-0.5% of infants and are characterized by an dilatation of the skin capillaries and post-capillary venules.
+The most common capillary malformations of the skin are port wine stains (PWS).
+They occur in about 0.3-0.5% of infants and are characterized by an dilatation of the skin capillaries and post-capillary venules.
 PWS occur most often on the face and neck, but can occur anywhere on the body.
 They appear already in fetal life as a result of somatic mutations, increase with the growth of the skin and persist for a lifetime.
 Untreated PWS gradually darken and thicken with age and may form nodules on the surface [9, 16].

-Vascular lasers are considered standard treatment for PWS. with the pulse dye laser (PDL) being the fistline option.
-Recently the large spot laser 532 nm was found to be effective in patients with lighter skin phototypes.[8, 11]
+Vascular lasers are considered standard treatment for PWS with the pulse dye laser (PDL) being the fist-line option.
+Recently the large spot laser 532 nm was found to be similarly effective in patients with lighter skin phototypes.[8, 11]

-The reports of recent years clearly show that early treatment of PWS is particularly effective in newborns or infants and that should be the primary treatment strategy for PWS [12, 16, 19].
+The reports of recent years suggest that early treatment of PWS is particularly effective in newborns or infants and that should be the primary treatment strategy for PWS [12, 16, 19].
 In clinical practice, there are still older children and adults who are either untreated or the previous treatment has not been fully effective [3].
 The standard PWS laser treatment with PDL or 532nm spot laser requires a series of treatments to achieve the maximum possible effect.
-In most cases, this is a significant but not complete improvement ranging from 29% to 59% [8, 12, 3, 14, 17].
-Depending on the treatment group and assessment method.
-The outcome of the PWS treatment depends, among other things, on the Fitzpatrick phototype of the skin, the location of the lesion, the history of previous treatment and the type of vascular pattern in dermoscopy, which is mainly related to the depth of the enlarged vessels.
-The important issue in treating vascular lesions is also to recognize the immediate end-point after laser treatment and adjust proper settings[11, 12, 15, 17, 18 ].
+In most cases, this is a significant but not complete improvement ranging from 29% to 59% [8, 12, 3, 14, 17], Varying between patient population and assessment method.
+The outcome of the PWS treatment depends, among other things, on the Fitzpatrick phototype of the skin, the location of the lesion, the history of previous treatment and the type of vascular pattern in dermoscopy.
+The latter is mainly related to the depth of the enlarged vessels.
+Adequate laser setting, treatment protocol and schedule may also influence the outcome[11, 12, 15, 17, 18 ].

-For the PDL laser, the appearance of a plateau after a series of 6-12 treatments is well documented and further treatment appears to be of little or no benefit [3, 13, 10, 22]

 Our previous short- and medium-term studies show that a similar treatment response pattern occurs with the large spot 532nm laser and maximal response is present after 7 laser sessions in previously untreated PWS.(1), but detailed data are not available.

 Aim of study

-The aim of this study is to evaluate the efficacy of laser treatment of PWS over a longer period and to popose an optimal long term treatment plan.
+The aim of this study is to evaluate the efficacy of laser treatment of PWS over a longer period and to propose an optimal long term treatment plan.

 Patients and methods

-In our study, we analyzed data from the treatment with frequency doubled Nd:YAG of 532 nm laser with , characterized by a large spot (up to 12 mm in the retrospective study and up to 14 mm in the prospective study), a short pulse and contact cooling by sapphire glass (Excel V and Cutera Excel V plus ; Cutera Inc, Brisbane, CA, USA).
+In our study, we analyzed data from the treatment of PWS with frequency doubled Nd:YAG 532 nm laser characterized by a large spot (up to 12 mm in the retrospective study and up to 14 mm in the prospective study), a short pulse and contact cooling by sapphire glass (Cutera Excel V and Cutera Excel V plus ; Cutera Inc, Brisbane, CA, USA).
 Treatment setting, pre and post laser procedures were performed as described previously [4-7].

 For image analysis, we used objective 3D digital photography with the Vectra1 XT (Canfield Scientific, NJ) under standard conditions according to the facial image manufacturer guidelines.
 During the measurements we took into account the change in the lesion area (cm2) and the change in the mean color (described by the coordinates L * a * b).
 Healthy skin of symmetrical region served as control for color evaluation whenever it was possible.
 In other cases, we measured color of the skin adjacent to the lesion[8].
-Percentage improvement based on this 3D digital assessment was calculated as global clearance effect [GCE]) as described previously [8].
+Percentage improvement based on this 3D digital assessment was calculated as global clearance effect [GCE] as described previously [8].